-My background is in creative writing and rhetoric, and these parts of my identity intersect in both my scholarship and teaching through embracing an arts-based pedagogy and intersecting art and writing.
+My background is in creative writing and writing studies, and these parts of my identity come through in both my scholarship and teaching through embracing an arts-based pedagogy and intersecting art and writing.
 I encourage my students to be curious, exercise creativity, and use arts-based approaches in the classroom (for example, through collaging or writing poetry) to foster an environment of investigation and innovation.

 Identity is complex, and each student comes into my class with their own knowledges, perspectives, and experiences.
 Because of the complexity of identity, composers, compositions, and audiences are also complex, and this emphasizes the need for approaches to composition that move beyond the traditional alphabetic format.
-I advocate for a “queered” pedagogical approach that creates space for new ways of thinking and communicating, breaks down over-simplified dichotomies and outdated traditions, and decentralizes the classroom.
+I advocate for a queered pedagogical approach that creates space for new ways of thinking and communicating, breaks down over-simplified dichotomies and outdated traditions, and decentralizes the classroom.
 One way I challenge students to think outside of traditional composing forms is by giving them opportunities to compose using multiple modalities and tools.
-Sometimes these tools are digital (like with audio, video, or online tools/programs) and sometimes they are non-digital (like with collaging, drawing, or painting).
+Sometimes these tools are digital (ex. audio, video, and online tools/programs) and sometimes they are non-digital (ex. collaging, drawing, and painting).

-I also take a feminist approach to teaching where I strive to break down the teacher-student hierarchy and invest in each of my students as people, learners, teachers, and scholars.
+I also strive to break down the teacher-student hierarchy and invest in each of my students as people, learners, teachers, and scholars.
 I desire to engage in mutual learning and meaning-making with my students, and this often comes through facilitating an active learning space where students collaborate with each other and myself.
 Through this teacher-learner approach, I am always gaining new knowledge and reflecting on my practices as an instructor.
 As a result, I consistently return to my teaching philosophy to reexamine and reimagine it.

 Sample Course Designs/Syllabi

-ENG 100 Introduction to Rhetoric and Composition (University of Southern Indiana)
+ENG 210 Technical Writing (University of Southern Indiana)

-ENG 301 Advanced Composition (University of Southern Indiana)
+ENG 411 Writing in the Digital Age (University of Southern Indiana)